 Tangerine (2015)

-The story is set in Hollywood on Christmas eve and focuses on trans sex worker, Sin-Dee Rella, who fresh out of a 28 prison sentence meets up with her bestie Alexandra (also a trans SWer).
-Alexandra reveals to Sin-Dee that her pimp Chester, who is also her boyf has cheated on her with a cis woman whilst she was doin’ time.
-As they try to track down Chester and his new girl, we get a glimpse into their lives as trans sex workers in LA.
-The film manages to be hilarious whilst showing the harsh realities of trans sex workers in Hollywood.
-It’s so unique, with the iPhone camera making it feel almost unusually realistic.
+The story is set in Hollywood on Christmas Eve and focuses on trans sex worker, Sin-Dee Rella, who fresh out of a 28 prison sentence meets up with her bestie Alexandra (also a trans sex worker).
+Alexandra reveals to Sin-Dee that her pimp (& boyfriend), Chester, has cheated on her with a cis woman whilst she was in jail.
+As they try to track down Chester and his new girlfriend, we get a glimpse into their lives as trans sex workers in LA.
+The film manages to be hilarious, whilst showing the harsh realities for trans sex workers in Hollywood.
+The uniqueness of the iPhone camera makes it feel unusually realistic for a feature film.

-The film was originally going to be more of a sob story, but director, Sean Baker (the guy who went on to make The Florida Project) became close to two trans women who inspired him to show the harshness of trans sex worker life in Hollywood but with humour too- because that would be more realistic.
+Tangerine was originally going to be more of a sob story, but director, Sean Baker (who went on to make The Florida Project and Anora) became close to two trans women who inspired him to show the harshness of trans sex worker life in Hollywood but with humour too- because that would be more realistic.
 The iPhone camera adds to this realism, in a way not seen before on the big screens, making it a truly unique watch.

 Wild Side